 Renin-Angiotensin-Aldosterone System

-Renin is a proteolytic enzyme that is released into the circulation primarily by the kidneys.
+Renin is a proteolytic enzyme that is released into the circulation by the kidneys.
 Its release is stimulated by:

-- sympathetic nerve activation (acting via β1-adrenoceptors)
+- sympathetic nerve activation (acting through β1-adrenoceptors)

 - renal artery hypotension (caused by systemic hypotension or renal artery stenosis)

-- decreased sodium delivery to the distal tubules of the kidney.
+- decreased sodium delivery to the distal tubules of the kidney

-AII has several very important functions:
+Angiotensin II has several important functions:

 - Stimulates thirst centers within the brain

-- Facilitates norepinephrine release from sympathetic nerve endings and inhibits norepinephrine re-uptake by nerve endings, thereby enhancing sympathetic adrenergic function
+- Facilitates norepinephrine release from sympathetic nerve endings and inhibits norepinephrine re-uptake by nerve endings, enhancing sympathetic adrenergic function

 - Stimulates cardiac hypertrophy and vascular hypertrophy

-Therapeutic manipulation of this pathway is very important in treating hypertension and heart failure.
+Therapeutic manipulation of this pathway is important in treating hypertension and heart failure.
 ACE inhibitors, AII receptor blockers and aldosterone receptor blockers, for example, are used to decrease arterial pressure, ventricular afterload, blood volume and hence ventricular preload, as well as inhibit and reverse cardiac and vascular hypertrophy.

-Revised 04/06/2007
+Revised 12/13/2022